In Uncharted Waters, Savers Seek Financial Stability

 Our report supports evidence2,3 that women have been disproportionately impacted by the pandemic.
 Reasons include the fact that women are more likely to be the primary caregivers for children stuck at home, making it harder to work; and the heavy concentration of women in healthcare and other frontline service jobs that expose them to the coronavirus as well as to COVID-related business closures.

-Through the lens of personal finance, the survey found wide gaps in the confidence of men and women.
+Through the lens of personal finance, the survey on financial security found wide gaps in the confidence of men and women.

 - Just 16% of women say they are now more optimistic about the stock market than they were last year, compared to 26% of men.